radicalkjax/Athena/docs/components/CONTAINER_CONFIG_SELECTOR.md

 - Linux distribution selection when Linux is selected
 - Resource configuration with predefined presets and custom options
 - Real-time summary of the selected configuration
+- System requirements validation with warnings
+- Toast notifications for important messages

 ## Usage